Andi-K/xForce2/README.md

 X-Force 2 will increase the strength of [X-Force:FFD] and provide more flexibility for gameset creators.
 Thus, it is not limited to "Humans vs Aliens" games.

+## Preview

+Download the [data.pck v0.0.2](http://www.gamefront.com/files/25261653/xforce2_data_0_0_2.zip) and extract it into your Godot 1.1 directory.
+If you don't have Godot 1.1 and don't want to edit something, you can use my high compressed [Windows binary (4.5 MiB)](http://www.gamefront.com/files/25257682/xforce2_w32.zip) / [Linux binary (4.3 MiB)](http://www.gamefront.com/files/25257683/xforce2_l32.zip)

 ## License

 GPL 3?